micro-os-plus/web-jekyll/pages/user-manual/threads.md

 {
   // ...

-  // Local storage for the thread object. os_thread_t th;
+  // Local storage for the thread object instance. os_thread_t th;

   // Initialise the thread object and allocate the thread stack.